reczoo/FuxiCTR/README.md

 ```

-#### 2. Run the benchmark with given experiment_ID
+#### 2. Run the benchmark with given experiment_id

 For reproducing the experiment result, you can run the benchmarking script with the corresponding config file as follows.

 + --config: The config directory of data and model config files.
-+ --expid: The specific experiment_ID that records the detailed data and model settings.
++ --expid: The specific experiment_id that records the detailed data and model settings.
 + --gpu: The gpu index used for experiment, and -1 for CPU.

 For example, `DeepFM_test` is an expid located in `config/model_config/tests.yaml`.